JacksonKearl/cd-demo-ext/README.md

 ## Nightly Build

-To enable a nightly build simply copy `.github/workflows/cd-nightly.yml` to your extension push it to GitHub, then releases will be created automatically every day, or manually via:
+To enable a nightly build copy `.github/workflows/cd-nightly.yml` to your extension push it to GitHub, then releases will be created automatically every day, or manually via:

 ```bash
 curl --location --request POST 'https://api.github.com/repos/[Your Extension]/dispatches' \